mchwalinska/4EU-Protist-diversity-course-2024/README.md

 ### Introduction

-On the first day of the data analysis part of the 4EU-Protist-diversity course, you'll primarily work in the terminal.
+On the first day of the data analysis part of the **Practical course on analysing the diversity of microbial eukaryotes** in environments, you'll primarily work in the terminal.
 You will use bioinformatic software installed in [conda](https://anaconda.org/anaconda/conda) package management system.
 Certain steps will require you to activate conda environment with the command `conda activate environment_name`.
 To exit the environment, simply type `conda deactivate`.

 To analyse Illumina data you will use the [QIIME2](https://qiime2.org) platform with special plugins.